Namespace for backported Python features

 I have considered calling for all backports packages to issue a warning upon import if they detect that they are running under a version of Python that has now gained the feature they offer, but I think that will be unkind to actual users, since the most widespread versions of Python today still display warnings by default.

 Placing a module of your own inside of the backports namespace requires only a few simple steps.
 First, set your project up like:

 project/pyproject.toml project/backports/ project/backports/__init__.py <--- OPTIONAL - see below! project/backports/yourpkg/ project/backports/yourpkg/__init__.py project/backports/yourpkg/foo.py project/backports/yourpkg/bar.py

 This places your own package inside of the backports namespace, so your package and its modules can be imported like this:

 import backports.yourpkg import backports.yourpkg.foo

-The one absolutely essential rule is that the __init__.py inside of the backports directory itself must have the following code as its content:
+For projects that support Python 3.2 or earlier, it’s absolutely essential that the backports.__init__.py have the following code as its content:

 # A Python "namespace package" http://www.python.org/dev/peps/pep-0382/ # This always goes inside of a namespace package's __init__.py from pkgutil import extend_path __path__ = extend_path(__path__, __name__)

-A live example of a package that implements all of this can be downloaded from the Python Package Index:
+A live example of a package that implements a pkgutil-style namespace can be downloaded from the Python Package Index: